-On 16 January 2016, UN sanctions on Iran were lifted, as were many of the sanctions imposed by the European Union and the United States.
+On 16 January 2016, the United Nations sanctions on Iran were lifted, as were many of the sanctions imposed by the European Union and the United States.
 As a result, the Australian Government has also lifted most of Australia’s autonomous sanctions, opening up new opportunities for Australian business.

 Key sectors in Iran that Austrade considers offer real potential for Australian firms are agribusiness, food, health, education, mining, oil and gas, and water.
 Opportunities to invest in oil and gas and in mining will interest some Australian firms but the need to understand how new oil contracts will work, how the mining sector will be managed and new investment laws means that investors will need to take a medium-to-long term approach.

 Certain sanctions and business risks remain and Australian firms will continue to face a range of market-specific barriers, so the need for due diligence will continue.
-Australian companies seeking further information about business opportunities in the Iranian market are encouraged to contact Austrade on 13 28 78 or by email at email@example.com.
+Australian companies seeking further information about business opportunities in the Iranian market are encouraged to contact Austrade.

 Businesses should also obtain independent legal advice before making commercial decisions with respect to Iran and consult their financial services provider before entering into commitments.

 Information on remaining Australian sanctions in relation to Iran is available on the Department of Foreign Affairs and Trade (DFAT) website.
 Businesses considering trade with Iran are encouraged to visit this website.